-The Hoy kids bike range has been updated for 2018 and Evans Cycles, the sole retailer for Hoy Bikes, have kindly sent us a couple of bikes of the new range to test.
-In this article we are taking a first look at the Hoy Bonaly 20 - a geared hybrid style bike sporting 20" wheels - before we send it off to a willing Cycle Sprog to put through its paces.
+The Hoy kids bike range has been updated for 2018 we’ve been sent a couple of bikes in the new range to test.
+In this article we are taking a first look at the Hoy Bonaly 20 – a geared hybrid style bike sporting 20″ wheels – before we send it off to a willing Cycle Sprog to put through its paces.

 What’s a Bonaly?